ankumar/architecture/README.md

 # Big Enterprise:
 ## <p align="center"> <b> "enterprises buy everything.
 If you're big enough and you have a big enough IT budget, most enterprises have a POC of everything that's for sale, period.
 There's some team in some pocket, maybe they came through via acquisition.
 Maybe they live in a different state.
 Maybe it's just a new project that came out.
 And what you tend to see, at least from my experiences, if I walk into a typical enterprise, they may tell me something like, "Hey, we have a POC, a Pivotal Cloud Foundry, OpenShift, and we want some of that new thing that we just saw from you guys.
 How do we get a POC going?" </b> </p> [- Kelsey Hightower, principal developer advocate at Google](https://www.lastweekinaws.com/podcast/screaming-in-the-cloud/the-staying-power-of-kubernetes-with-kelsey-hightower/)

-Big-O, Time & Space: Know Thy Complexities!
+Big-O, Time & Space: Planning, Know Thy Complexities!
 1. Software: **Modular**, Greenfield & Brownfield
 2. Legacy: "it makes actual money", **[Refactoring](https://microservices.io/microservices/2020/02/21/devnexus.html)**
 3. Cloud: **Deploy Containers & Scheduled Cost Effective**